Stary Ciepielów and Rekówka massacre: Prelude

 After the Nazi occupation of Poland began, the powiat of Iłża became a part of the Radom district of the General Government.
 In the spring of 1941, German occupational authorities initiated the process of ghettoization of the local Jewish population.
 During the "Aktion Reinhard", around 10,000 Jews from ghettos in Bałtów, Ciepielów, Lipsko and Solec nad Wisłą were forcibly resettled to the "transit ghetto" in Tarłów.
 In October 1942, they were deported to the Treblinka extermination camp.

 Hundreds of Jews managed to avoid deportation and hide in the nearby forests.
-Although the occupying Germans had imposed the death penalty as punishment for sheltering Jews, numerous Poles from the Ciepielów and Lipsko remained involved in various forms of assistance for Jews in hiding.
-According to historians Sebastian Piątkowski and Jacek Młynarczyk, these phenomena could be explained by the fact that in this region during the pre-war period there were no significant economic inequalities or competition, and consequently, no serious ethnic tensions, among the Poles and Jews.
+Although the occupying Germans had imposed the death penalty as punishment for sheltering Jews, numerous Poles from Ciepielów and Lipsko remained involved in various forms of assistance for Jews in hiding.
+According to historians Sebastian Piątkowski and Jacek Młynarczyk, these phenomena could be explained by the fact that in this region during the pre-war period there were no significant economic inequalities or competition, and consequently, no serious ethnic tensions between Poles and Jews.
 Equally importantly, the powiat of Iłża was the stronghold of the left-wing, agrarian Polish People's Party "Wyzwolenie"; the right-wing, anti-Semitic National Democracy never gained any significant support in this region.

 Among the Jews hiding in the forests were many young men who started to organize small self-defence groups.
 The communist military unit Gwardia Ludowa, which wanted to establish footholds in the Iłża region but faced very little support among the Polish population, perceived these groups as the natural reservoir of manpower.
 Soon the Polish-Jewish partisan unit, led by the Polish communist Stanisław Olczyk ("Garbaty") and the Jewish Chil Brawerman ("Baca"), was organized.
 Though the unit had no serious military significance, local Nazi authorities became anxious and decided to organize a wide-range round-up in the forests.
 The action started on the morning of 29 November 1942 and lasted until 3 or 6 December.
 German Gendarmerie (state rural police) liquidated three forest camps and killed around 120 Jewish refugees, including ethnic Poles.
 The Olczyk and Brawerman's unit managed to break out from the encirclement but sustained heavy losses.